We Bring Together The Right Combination Of Experience, Knowledge And Sensitivity To Get Clients Compensation For Pregnancy And Birth Injury Claims.

 When negligence results in serious birth injuries, compensation may be available through a medical negligence claim.
 This compensation could include money to pay for the family’s losses and the injured baby’s ongoing needs – including medical expenses, lost wages, pain, suffering and loss of enjoyment of life.

-Why choose Henry Carus + Associates?
+Why Choose Henry Carus + Associates?

-Spearheaded by medical negligence expert, Wendy Kleyn, the team will do everything we can within the law to obtain the maximum compensation payout for families who are faced with the often crippling, long-term costs of caring for a birth injured child.
+Our birth injury lawyers will do everything we can within the law to obtain the maximum compensation payout for families who are faced with the often crippling, long-term costs of caring for a birth injured child.

 Our 360° approach involves: